MachineCognitis/C.math.NET/README.md

 If you would like to support this project, you can make a donation of any amount you like by clicking on the PayPal donation button below.
-If you would prefer to donate via check or money order (USD), please send me an e-mail at Eric@EWoodruff.us and I will reply with my mailing address.
+If you would prefer to donate via check or money order (USD), please send me an e-mail at and I will reply with my mailing address.